anttonalberdi/DAMMA/README.md

 ```

 ### Load DAMMA
-Every time you want to use the package, you need to load the library, and the support data included.
+Every time you want to use the package, you need to load the library, which will load support data automatically.
 ```
 library(DAMMA)
-data(damma_data)
 ```

 ### Uninstall DAMMA